nebbeth123/Recipe-Creator/README.md

 # bcog200-final

-1. I plan to make a memory game that shows different types of stimuli to see which type of stimuli is easier to remember.
-This can include photos, words, colors, etc. These will be sectioned off by type of stimuli and there will be time inbetween to refresh memory.
-There will then be a results screen showing the data and a conclusion based on that data.
+1. I plan to make a recipie book that stores recipies locally and allows for importing of already made recipies through JSON files.
 2.
 a.
-Function to make a visual field and randomize which stimuli to show.
+Function to make a new recipie.

 b.
-Function to take user input and store those inputs.
+Function to list all recipies/descriptions of recipies.

 c.
-Function to print and visualize analyzed data.
+Function to load in already made recipies through JSON file.

-This program will test your memory and if different types and styles of stimuli are easier or harder to remember.
-It will then give you an analysis based on your responses and score during the test.
+This program will allow you to make your own recipies with steps and ingredients and store them locally while also being able to load in already made recipies.
-Some function names could include: load_images show_instructions create_window
+Some function names could include: save_recipies create_recipie load_recipies
-create_labels
+view_recipie
-(all above would take self as parameters and are all to make the gui) some use cases include testing different kinds of stumuli with memory while having a consistent system of data analysis.
+(all above would not need any parameters as there would be text prompts for all additional information) some use cases include serving as a easy way to enter information while getting a specific data structure as an output.
-The program can take in user preference about how the test should be structured/how many types/how many stimuli will be shown
+The program can take in user input in an order clearly stated to the person running the code and JSON files are necessary for the program to read.